raspberrypilearning/relax-stretch/en/step_4.md

 --- /task ---

-That's the first exercise done.
+That's the first exercise finished.

-Test your script so far by clicking the green flag.
+To test your script so far, click on the green flag.
 + Did the costume change to look like breathing?
 + Did it repeat the routine twice?